BSPL-KU/bspl-ku.github.io/content/news/2023_12_07_DrKimJH_SRDR.md

 ---
-title: "Dr. Kim, Junhoe was appointed as a director at Samsung R&D Institute Russia"
+title: "Dr. Kim, Junghoe was appointed as a director at Samsung R&D Institute Russia"
 date: 2023-12-07
 ---